Graduate Student Milestones and Guidelines

 - M.S.
 Thesis Defense Result Form

-Complete the information section in the M.Sc.
-Thesis and Ph.D.
-Defense Petition Form and enter the names of all the committee members on the M.S.
-Thesis and Ph.D.
-Result Form and share it with your GPSA (they will circulate it for signatures) by whichever comes first between the two options: Three days from your defense date or “last day to submit MS defense result” (see academic calendar). - Turnitin Report and Advisor Approval
+Complete all sections (including committee members name) on the M.S.
+Thesis / Ph.D.
+Result Form and share it with your GPSA for further processing.
+This step should be completed three days from your defense date or on "the last day to submit the M.S. thesis defense result" as stated on the academic calendar. - Turnitin Report and Advisor Approval

 After sending the Turnitin report to your advisor, you can initiate their final approval using this online form.
-This is needed to start archiving processing for your thesis. - ORCID Registration
+This is needed to start the archiving process for your thesis. - ORCID Registration

 Create your ORCID iD at orcid.kaust.edu.sa. - Final Thesis Archiving